 If you want advice, planning and low fee ETF portfolios take a look at Justwealth, Canada’s top ‘Robo’ Advisor.

 If you want to learn more about ETFs, reach out by way of that Contact Dale button.
 I’m happy to conduct a tour (via a Zoom call) of this blog for interested readers.
-We can also go over how to do leave your high fee mutual funds behind.
+We can also go over how to leave your high fee mutual funds behind.

 And please share this post with friends and family.